20akshay00/godot-wii-input/README.md

 - Motion plus attachment
 - Motion board

 ## Current limitations
-- **No built-in connection handling yet.** On Windows especially, Bluetooth can be a pain.
-For now, I just open Dolphin Emulator with continuous scanning on, pair the Wiimote, close Dolphin, and *then* run my Godot game.
+- **No built-in connection handling yet.** The Wii remote uses somewhat non-standard bluetooth protocols to communicate with devices, so there is a degree of variability in how the remote must be paired with the OS.
+On Linux, simply press 1+2 and then launch the Godot game to connect.
+On Windows, this doesn't really work.
+My workaround for now is to open the Dolphin Emulator with continuous scanning on, pair the Wiimote, close Dolphin, and *then* run my Godot game.
 Eventually I'll dig into whatever Dolphin uses and see if it can be reused here.
-- **Short initial delay during connection.** Right now, it takes a few seconds for wiiuse to find a paired wiimote, so the Godot preview window hangs for a couple of seconds.
-I'll probably make this a manual function to be called that can be added by the user along with a loading bar or some such.
+- **Short initial delay during connection.** Right now, it takes a few seconds for Wiiuse to find a paired wiimote, so the Godot preview window hangs for a couple of seconds.
+I'll probably make this a function that runs asynchronously.
 - **Windows-only for now.** Wiiuse *does* support Linux and macOS, so it should be doable once all features are added.
 - **Limited hardware testing.** I only have a MotionPlus Wiimote and a cheap third-party Nunchuk (no sensor bar), so I can't test how other setups behave.

+## Permanent limitations
+Most of these are due to inherent limitations in Wiiuse.
+Perhaps a solution can be found if one just directly uses a HID layer to communicate with the Wiimote, but that goes beyond the scope of this project.
+- **Third party accessories cannot be reliably supported.** They use all sorts of non-standard ways to initialize unfortunately.
+- **Controllers cannot be added/removed mid game.** This really is just because of how Wiiuse is written.
+Additionally, adding/removing extensions mid-game also may cause issues.
+The library runs on the assumption that all devices of interest are connected prior to launching the application.

 ## Why!?